HSSV receives unrestricted gift of funding from the Yahoo! Employee Foundation

 About Humane Society Silicon Valley: Humane Society Silicon Valley (HSSV) is an independent, privately funded, 501(c)(3) non-profit organization serving people and pets for over 80 years.
 As an independent non-profit organization, HSSV does not receive funding from Humane Society of the United States, ASPCA or state and federal government entities.
 HSSV offers quality adoptions, affordable spaying/neutering, vaccinations, microchipping services, pet care services and education programs to enhance the human-animal bond.
 Established in 1929, HSSV has adopted more than 500,000 animals into permanent, loving homes.
 Animal welfare is their top priority and their mission is to save and enhance lives.
 In 2016, premier animal-welfare endowment group Maddie’s Fund granted Humane Society Silicon Valley and its President, Carol Novello, their newly created Maddie Hero Award, recognizing Carol and HSSV as innovative leaders in animal rescue.
 The award recognized nine organizations out of over 13,500 shelters and rescue groups in the country.

-For more information, contact Executive Publicist Michelle Tennant Nicholson at [email protected] or 828-749-3200.
+For more information, contact Executive Publicist Michelle Tennant Nicholson at [email protected].com or 828-749-3200.

 Online press kit: www.HumaneSocietySiliconValley.OnlinePressKit247.com